harsh-mehta-13/Facial-and-Speech-Emotion-Recognition/README.md

 The deep learning model used for training purposes is a Transfer Learning Model-MobileNetV2(untrained).
 The MobileNetV2 contains an initially fully convolution layer with 32 filters, followed by 19 residual bottleneck layers.
 The output layer of the model has 1000 prediction classes, we require 6, so we drop the output layer using Keras layers and add an output layer with softmax function.

-We trained the model with 30 epochs and a batch size of 15, the training took 290 minutes and we got a training accuracy of 93%.

 For the live implementation of emotion recognition, we used the cv2 library and haar cascade algorithm to crop out the face during the live session.
 We get the probability of each emotion prediction live.

 <h2>Speech Emotion Recognition</h2>